-The Department of Biology in the College of Arts and Sciences invites applications for a non- tenure-track, full-time position at the rank of Lecturer, with a teaching load of four courses per semester.
-Although courses are to engender competitive STEM skill development, the content of the possible courses to be taught includes but not limited to global climate and population genetics.
-The Department is looking for applicants with an outstanding demonstrated track- record of excellence in teaching and have and a record of research and service.
+The Department of Biology in the College of Arts and Sciences invites applications for a non-tenure-track, full-time position at the rank of Lecturer, with a teaching load of four courses per semester.
+Although courses are to engender competitive STEM skill development, the content of the possible courses to be taught includes but not limited to evolution biology and environmental studies.
+The Department is looking for applicants with an outstanding demonstrated track-record of excellence in teaching.
 It is also of great importance that applicants show evidence of interest and success in mentoring underrepresented students.

 Complete applications consist of a single PDF file containing: